1st ARY Film Awards: Ceremony information

 ARY Film Awards marked the inception of celebration of New Pakistani cinema by recognizing industry artist and technicians, ARY Films and ARY Group chairman Salman Iqbaal and CEO Jerjees Seja announced the Film Awards in early 2014, looking at the super-hit 2013 cinematic year and collaboration of ARY Films with other productions.
 Award ceremony was produced by Salman Iqbal with the cost of Rs 80 million, which made this event one of the most expensive ceremonies ever held.

 Producer Slaman Iqbal and Jerjees Seja, centered the show around the theme.
 They asperse the show with a theme of celebrating the New Face of Pakistani Cinema commenting "Another milestone is going to be achieved by the Pakistan’s film industry with ARY Film Awards.
 It is a matter of pride for us that we are creating another platform to appreciate the talent of Pakistan and motivate the young and creative to make more films next year and keep the ball rolling".
 To coincide with the themes ARY Digital Network and Entertainment Channel presented a foray of special arrival by exhibiting dozens of sixty's hits movie banners, photographs, and artifacts.

 Several other people were involved with the telecast and its promotion including show main sponsor Nokia's managing director Burhandun Qurreshi, while ZONG and L'Oréal served as a secondary sponsors.
 ARY team and crew designed 200-high feet stage in an open air at Golf club, while ARY Group spend Rs 80 million for the event.
 Winners with the ARY Trophy were awarded with Nokia mobile set.
 Television personality and actress Mawra Hocane hosted the Red carpet of ceremony.

 Broadcasting

 1st ARY Film Awards were broadcast by ceremony presenter ARY Digital Network and Entertainment Channel's ARY Digital.
-Ceremony was held live on April 27 while airs on May 24 after completion of editing and censorship process of Pakistan.
+Ceremony was held live on 27 April while airs on 24 May after completion of editing and censorship process of Pakistan.

 Voting trend and summary

-As of 1st Ceremony fourteen categories were set open for online public voting's in viewers choice categories, from April 9 to April 25.
+As of 1st Ceremony fourteen categories were set open for online public voting's in viewers choice categories, from 9 April to 25 April.
 All the categories were made by AFA's Jury members and AFA's membership as a whole, but Viewers Choice portion were voted by public and winners were declared according to highest votes gain by relevant winner.

 Online voting system proves enormous beneficial in selecting winners by holding fairness among nominees, around ten million online voters votes for their actors and artists across the globe, and a special thank were given at the end of ceremony.